Interested in photographing for the collection, and becoming a Roy Stryker/FSA Photo Project photographer?

-Submit your photographs at this photo submission form.
-(Submissions are not accepted via email, dropbox or any other delivery method.)
+Submit your photographs to firstname.lastname@example.org.
 Photos made on digital technology or film–scanned or printed & scanned–from 2010 and later are eligible for the collection.

 Please read What’s In and What’s Out, to see what kinds of images will make the collection.
 And please understand that strong curating will mean not every photograph submitted will be put into the collection.